Seth Klarman: Investment philosophy

 He makes unusual investments, buying unpopular assets while they are undervalued, using complex derivatives, and buying put options.
 During his first years running Baupost, he made it a point to only invest in companies that were not widely accepted by the Wall Street community; he stressed managing risk and using the margin of safety.
 He is a very conservative investor, and often holds a significant amount of cash in his investment portfolios, sometimes in excess of 50% of assets.
 Despite his unconventional strategies, he has consistently achieved high returns.
 Klarman looks for companies that are traded at a discount (so he can assume shares with a margin of safety).
 Klarman and his fund usually go "bargain hunting," when companies are distressed or face low growth or declining years.
 In 2015, when energy stocks were declining, his firm "started looking for deals."
 According to Institutional Investor, "[Klarman] has succeeded by deftly exploiting under-valued markets whether they are in equities, junk bonds, bankruptcies, foreign bonds or real estate."

 In a 2011 interview with Charlie Rose, Klarman states he does not use a Bloomberg Terminal (an almost ubiquitous computer system used in major U.S. financial companies to track market data).
 Klarman stated due to his long-term strategy he is mostly uninterested in daily price fluctuations.

-Horse Racing
+Horse racing

 Klarman owns Klaravich Stables Inc. and has been racing horses with William Lawrence since 2006.
 Their horse, Cloud Computing, won the 2017 Preakness Stakes.
 In 2019, Klarman and Lawrence won the Outstanding Owner category at the Eclipse Awards, mainly due to the incredible season for their horse Bricks and Mortar.
 In 2022 the stable won the Preakness Stakes on Seth Klarman's 65th birthday with their lightly raced horse Early Voting.

 Personal life

 Klarman typically keeps a low profile, rarely speaking in public or granting interviews.
-He lives in Chestnut Hill, Massachusetts with his wife, Beth Schultz Klarman, whom he met on a Boston Harbor cruise in 1982; they have three children.
+He lives in Chestnut Hill, Massachusetts, with his wife, Beth Schultz Klarman, whom he met on a Boston Harbor cruise in 1982; they have three children.
 His brother, Michael Klarman, is a professor at Harvard Law School.

+Klarman was one of the founding board members of the Broad Institute in 2009.
+He was appointed chairman of the board on July 17, 2025, after former chairman Eric Schmidt stepped down.